Review some of the most commonly asked questions about a herniated disc:

 - Numbness or weakness in the arm or hand

 Sciatica, pain radiating along the sciatic nerve running down one or both legs from the lower back, typically results from a herniated disc in the lower back.
-Pressure on the nerves leads to pain, tingling, numbness and burning that radiates from the buttock to the leg.
+Pressure on the nerves leads to pain, tingling, numbness, and burning that radiates from the buttock to the leg.
 Oftentimes, one side of the body is affected by sciatica.
-Patients that experience this pain describe it as an electric-like shock and deep ache in the buttock and leg.
-The pain may worsen when standing, sitting or walking.
+Patients who experience this pain describe it as an electric shock and deep ache in the buttock and leg.
+The pain may worsen when standing, sitting, or walking.

-Cervical radiculopathy is the symptoms of a compressed nerve in the neck.
-This results in a sharp or dull pain in the neck or in the shoulder blades that radiates down the arm to the fingers.
-The pain may intensity with certain movements or positions of the neck.
+Cervical radiculopathy is the symptom of a compressed nerve in the neck.
+This results in a sharp or dull pain in the neck or shoulder blades that radiates down the arm to the fingers.
+The pain may intensify with specific movements or positions of the neck.

 How is a herniated disc diagnosed?

 - CT scan: Combines a series of X-rays from different directions to create cross-sectional images of the spinal column.
-CT scans are better for seeing bone rather than soft tissue like a disc, but can in some cases CT scans can detect disc herniations if they are fairly large.
+CT scans are better for seeing bone rather than soft tissue like a disc, but in some cases, they can detect disc herniations if they are relatively large.

 - Myelogram: Injected dye into spinal fluid prior to CT scan to show the pressure on the spinal nerves or chord due to herniated discs.
-This is an older test not often used unless there are special circumstances (i.e. inability to have an MRI).
+This older test is not often used unless there are special circumstances (i.e., an inability to have an MRI).

 What are the surgical treatment options available for a herniated disc?

 If conservative treatment options, such as medications and physical therapy, do not reduce the pain, your doctor may recommend surgery.
 The most common surgical procedure for a disc herniation is a microdiscectomy.
-If there is significant muscle weakness, sensory loss or other worrisome neurological signs from the disc herniation, your doctor may recommend immediate surgical treatment.
-When considering surgical options, your age, overall health and other issues will be taken into consideration.
+If there is significant muscle weakness, sensory loss, or other worrisome neurological signs from the disc herniation, your doctor may recommend immediate surgical treatment.
+Your age, overall health, and other issues will be considered when considering surgical options.

-The good news is that a large percentage of patients that have undergone surgery for a disc herniation report significant pain relief after surgery.
-It is important to note though that there is no guarantee that surgery will ease pain.
+The good news is that a large percentage of patients who have undergone surgery for a disc herniation report significant pain relief after surgery.
+It is important to note, though, that there is no guarantee that surgery will ease pain.

 - Difficulty walking or standing